Legal Exit Strategies for Business Owners: A Guide for Business Owners

 Complex Process: IPO exits can be protracted, expensive, and intricate to negotiate.

-Regulatory Burden: The process entails significant regulatory costs and demanding reporting obligations.
+Regulatory Burden: The process entails significant regulatory costs and demanding reporting obligations in Saudi Arabia

 Stock Performance Risk: Founders and investors may face disappointment if the stock fails to perform as expected.